JKirchartz/jkirchartz.github.com/_drafts/words_considered_harmful.md

 [Conway's Law][3] is an addage that states that "Any organization that designs a system (defined broadly) will produce a design whose structure is a copy of the organization's communication structure."
 With that in mind, do we really want to perpetuate hostile communications?
 Is this really what's best for our users?
+You can eat your own dogfood, or drink your own champaigne; what's good for the goose is good for the gander.
+If your teams can't even talk, you've got deeper troubles than you'd like to admit.

 > Great things in business are never done by one person, They are done by a team of people.

 Steve Jobs, Steve Jobs: His Own Words and Wisdom

 [The Recourse Center has 4 social rules][4] to "help create a friendly, intellectual environment" are: